-Post-Brexit, any US franchisor that processes or monitors EU citizens' personal data in connection with its offer of goods, services or monitoring activities, or has a group company or staff operating within the EU, will still have to comply with the GDPR.
+Any US franchisor that processes or monitors EU citizens' personal data in connection with its offer of goods, services or monitoring activities, or has a group company or staff operating within the EU, will still have to comply with the GDPR.
 The extent to which the GDPR will be adopted in the United Kingdom will depend heavily on the type of relationship with the EU that the United Kingdom adopts.
 However, it seems likely that either the GDPR or a law that looks very like it will be required in the United Kingdom, given that the current UK law is in need of refreshment (it is nearly 20 years old) and given the way that EU data transfer laws operate.

-US franchisors with franchisees in other EU Member States will have to be very careful to ensure they comply with EU data protection and cybersecurity laws even after Brexit.
+US franchisors with franchisees in other EU Member States have to be very careful to ensure they comply with EU data protection and cybersecurity laws even after Brexit.

-Franchisors with a large number of commercial contracts, particularly with entities within the EU, should consider auditing these contracts in due course to determine the effect Brexit will have on rights and obligations under these agreements.
+If they have not already done so, franchisors with a large number of commercial contracts, particularly with entities within the EU, should consider auditing these contracts in due course to determine the effect Brexit will have on rights and obligations under these agreements.